gabrieljablonski/sd-college-course-work/README.md

 `docker inspect spid_server`

 and looking for the `IPAddress` key.
-Alternatively, you can run the following command to output only the address.
+Alternatively, you can run the following command to output the address directly.
 Make sure the `spid_server` container is up before running the command.

 `docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' spid_server`